Emilurenius/codeify/README.md

 * Open a browser
 * Write this in the address line: localhost:80 if on windows, localhost:8080 if on linux.

 The website should open up.
-Now you just explore the examples set up, or change the code to see what happens.
+Now you just explore the examples set up by writing "localhost" in your browser's addressbar, or change the code to see what happens.

 # How to integrate codeify in your own website:
 if you are familiar with importing other javascript files into your file, this will probably be easy for you.
 If it isn't however,  I will explain now: